pawelqbera/FlashrrApp/README.md

 ## Vanilla versions

-All the versions in 'Vanilla' directory can simply be downloaded and run locally as they are.
-After creating a local copy, navigate to a single project main folder and run the index.html in the browser.
+All versions of Flashrr can be simply be downloaded and opened in the browser locally as they are.
+After creating a local copy, navigate to a single project main folder and open index.html in the browser.
 Super-easy.

 # Changelog